aynmo22/hello-world/README.md

 Time: 11:42 PM
 Review of Saturday
 Deadpool was a success, everyone else, not so much.
-I ate chimichangas and they were delicious.
+I ate chimichangas and they were VERY delicious.